luapower/sock/socket2.md

 Sends a TCP FIN packet to indicate refusal to send/receive any more data on the connection.
 The FIN packet is only sent after all the current pending data is sent (unlike RST which is sent immediately).
-A FIN from the peer can be detected by a zero-length read.
+When a FIN is received recv() returns `nil,'closed'`.

 Calling close() without shutdown may send a RST (see the notes on `close()` for when that can happen) which may cause any data that is pending either on the sender side or on the receiving side to be discarded (that's how TCP
 works: RST has that data-cutting effect).

-Required for protocols like HTTP with pipelining: a HTTP server that wants to close the connection before honoring all the received pipelined requests needs to call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a zero-length recv comes in (which is a FIN from the client, as a reply to the FIN from the server) and only then it can close the connection without messing up the client.
+Required for lame protocols like HTTP with pipelining: a HTTP server that wants to close the connection before honoring all the received pipelined requests needs to call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a `nil,'closed'` recv comes in (which is a FIN from the client, as a reply to the FIN from the server) and only then it can close the connection without messing up the client.

 ## Scheduling